-Internal and external signage and notices
+5 Internal and external signage and notices

-- 12. The following must be always displayed: - a) Plate number and number of passengers vehicle licensed to carry - b) No smoking signage as required by the Health Act 2006 - c) Signage detailing how a complaint can be made - d) A notice identifying the current driver of the vehicle.
-This is provided as a copy of the driver identification badge - e) Any other signage - f) Approved door signage displayed as required by the council - g) No other signs, notices, advertisements, plates, marks, numbers, letters, figures, symbols, emblems, or devices whatsoever must be displayed on, in or from the vehicle except as may be required by any statutory provision (including by-laws) or required or permitted by these conditions.
+- 5.1 The following must always be displayed: - a) Plate number and number of passengers the vehicle is licensed to carry. - b) No smoking signage as required by the Health Act 2006. - c) Signage detailing how a complaint can be made. - d) A notice identifying the current driver of the vehicle.
+This is provided as a copy of the driver identification badge. - e) Any other signage provided by the Council. - f) Approved door signage displayed as required by the Council. - g) No other signs, notices, advertisements, plates, marks, numbers, letters, figures, symbols, emblems, or devices whatsoever must be displayed on, in or from the vehicle except as may be required by any statutory provision (including byelaws) or required or permitted by these conditions.

-Roof Signs
+6 Roof Signs

-13. No roof signs may be displayed on Private Hire vehicles
+6.1 No roof signs may be displayed on Private Hire vehicles.

-Maintenance
+7 Maintenance

-14. The vehicle and all its fittings and equipment shall always when the vehicle is in use or available for hire be kept in an efficient, safe, tidy and clean condition and all relevant statutory requirements complied with.
+7.1 The vehicle and all its fittings and equipment shall always when the vehicle is in use or available for hire be kept in an efficient, safe, tidy, and clean condition and all relevant statutory requirements complied with.

-Alteration of the vehicle
+8 Alteration of the vehicle

-- 15. No material alteration or change in the specification, design, condition, or appearance of the vehicle shall be made without the approval of the council at any time while the licence is in force. - 16.
-Any alterations to the vehicle in respect of specification, design, condition, or appearance must also be agreed with the insurance company and written confirmation of such changes, given to the council from the insurance company.
+- 8.1 No material alteration or change in the specification, design, condition, or appearance of the vehicle shall be made without the approval of the Council at any time while the licence is in force. - 8.2 Any alterations to the vehicle in respect of specification, design, condition, or appearance must also be agreed with the insurance company and written confirmation of such changes, given to the Council from the insurance company.

-Safety Equipment
+9 Safety Equipment

-- 17. There shall be always provided in the vehicle when it is used or available for hire - A suitable and efficient 1Kg fire extinguisher shall be carried and readily available. the fire extinguisher shall be properly secured in the vehicle so as not to cause damage or injury or obstruct the driver or cause discomfort to any passenger.
+9.1 There shall always be provided in the vehicle when it is used or available for hire:

+A suitable and efficient 1Kg fire extinguisher shall be carried and readily available. the fire extinguisher shall be properly secured in the vehicle so as not to cause damage or injury or obstruct the driver or cause discomfort to any passenger.
 The fire extinguisher shall have a means of identifying whether it is properly charged for use.

-Change of name or address
+10 Change of name or address

-18. The proprietor shall notify the council in writing of any change of address during the period of the licence, within seven days of such change taking place.
+10.1 The proprietor shall notify the Council in writing of any change of address during the period of the licence, within seven days of such change taking place.

-Deposit of driver licence
+11 Deposit of driver licence

-19. If the proprietor permits or employs any other person to drive the vehicle as a private hire vehicle, then before that person commences to drive the vehicle, they shall deliver their dual driver licence for retention until such time as that driver ceases to be permitted or employed to drive the vehicle.
+11.1 If the proprietor permits or employs any other person to drive the vehicle as a private hire vehicle, then before that person commences to drive the vehicle, they shall deliver their dual driver licence for retention until such time as that driver ceases to be permitted or employed to drive the vehicle.

-Insurance
+12 Insurance

-- 20. A copy of the current insurance certificate or cover note relating to the licensed vehicle must be always kept in the vehicle and produced immediately for inspection by an authorised council officer or a police constable. - 21.
-Any changes to the insurance for the vehicle must be notified to the council in writing within 7 days of such a change taking place.
-This includes changes to named drivers, purposes for which the vehicle is insured and a change to the registration number. - 22.
-The insurance must show the purpose for which the vehicle is being insured, the start and expiry date, vehicle registration, named driver(s)
+- 12.1 A copy of the current insurance certificate or cover note relating to the licensed vehicle must always be available in the vehicle and produced immediately for inspection by an authorised Council Officer or a police constable. - 12.2 Any changes to the insurance for the vehicle must be notified to the Council in writing within 7 days of such a change taking place.
+This includes changes to named drivers, purposes for which the vehicle is insured and a change to the registration number. - 12.3 The insurance must show the purpose for which the vehicle is being insured, the start and expiry date, vehicle registration, named driver(s).

-Vehicle Compliance Test (VCT)
+13 Vehicle Compliance Test (VCT)

-23. A VCT pass sheet will be required every year, on the anniversary of the licence renewal, during the period for which the vehicle is licensed.
+13.1 A VCT pass sheet will be required every year, on the anniversary of the licence renewal.
 A vehicle licence will not be renewed without a VCT pass which must have been undertaken not more than four weeks prior to the renewal date.

-Convictions
+14 Convictions